alttch/psrt/README.md

 PSRT can process 100K+ messages on a single node with very low latencies (<1ms).
 Speeds are reasonable (1K+ ops/sec) even with enormous (1MB+) payloads.

+PSRT is designed to work in wide-area networks, where connections can be slow, unstable and clients must be authenticated.
+If you need a local-network or local-host solution with even lower latencies, higher speeds, more features, but zero security, try [ELBUS](https://github.com/alttch/elbus/).

 Topic subscriptions in PubSubRT are processed with B-tree algorithms, which allows the server to handle hundred thousands subscriptions without any speed loss.